Frasier: Home media

-Paramount Home Entertainment and (from 2006 onward) CBS DVD released all 11 seasons of Frasier on DVD in Region 1, 2 and 4.
+Paramount Home Entertainment (through CBS DVD starting in 2006) released all 11 seasons of Frasier on DVD in Region 1, 2 and 4.
 A 44-disc package containing the entire 11 seasons was also released.

 On April 7, 2015, CBS DVD released Frasier: The Complete Series on DVD in Region 1.

-A Blu-ray release was announced in September 2022.
+On November 8, 2022, Paramount Pictures released Frasier: The Complete Series on Blu-ray as a box set, containing 33 Blu-ray Discs with some extras and behind the scenes.

 The first four seasons were also released on VHS along with a series of 'Best Of' tapes.
 These tapes consisted of four episodes taken from seasons 1–4.

 One Frasier CD was released featuring a number of songs taken from the show: Tossed Salads & Scrambled Eggs was released on October 24, 2000.

 Books

 Several books about Frasier have been released, including: